 Add any beans or fresh vegetables like sliced green peppers or zucchini, as well as any hot peppers and/or ginger (if using) and continue simmering for 20 minutes or so.
 Add salt, pepper and Olive Oil Dipping Blend, to taste.
 Top with chopped fresh herbs, like parsley or cilantro and a drizzle of Jalapeño-Garlic flavored olive oil for a touch more heat!
-And if you like it really hot and spicy, go bold with a drizzle of habanero flavored olive oil.

 Try experimenting with modest amounts of seasonings and spicy or pungent ingredients, then add more to taste.
 The hotter the soup is with volatile ingredients, the better it is as a cold-and flu-buster.